regisd/regisd.github.io/_posts/2010-12-28-c-bug-in-webrequest.md

 req.Headers = new WebHeaderCollection();

-// I dunno what&rsquo;s for, but Sharepoint throws error 404 if it is not set
+// I dunno what’s for, but Sharepoint throws error 404 if it is not set

 req.Headers.Set(« translate », « f »);